-Drivers across Canada have had their wallets considerably lighter in recent weeks thanks to rising gas prices, leaving a lot of folks wondering which are the cheapest electric cars.
+Drivers across Canada have recently had their wallets considerably lightened thanks to rising gas prices, leaving a lot of folks wondering which are the cheapest electric cars in Canada.

 What are the Cheapest Electric Cars in Canada?

 The first to come to Canada, Nissan Leaf is currently the cheapest EV on our list.
 But with recent price cuts, the Chevy Bolt EV is also following suit.
 There are several great EVs in a reasonable price range we will also cover.
 Here are the cheapest all-electric vehicles.